vananhtran02/ServicesFinder/README.md

 Users can:
 - browse services
-- search by category or keyword
+- search by category or any keyword
 - view provider details
 - contact providers
+- read and write review for the providers

 Providers can:
 - register by phone or email
 - add multiple services
-- edit their profile
+- edit personal profile
+- add/change their catelogue/services
 - delete their account

 ---